soxa2022/soxa2022/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning in SoftUni
+- 🌱 I’m currently learning Flask Framework in SoftUni

 - 📫 How to reach me: